Kappa-Dev/KappaTools/README.md

 ## Installation

-To compile KaSim, you need the ocaml native compiler versoin 4.01 or above and the findib library.
+To compile KaSim, you need the OCaml native compiler version 4.02.3 or above and the findib library.
 To check whether you have them, type

 `ocamlfind ocamlopt -version`

-If you use a package manager (or opam, the Ocaml package manager), Ocaml compilers and findlib are really likely provided by it.
-Else, Ocaml native compilers can be downloaded on [INRIA's website](http://caml.inria.fr/).
+If you use a package manager (or opam, the OCaml package manager), OCaml compilers and findlib are really likely provided by it.
+Else, OCaml native compilers can be downloaded on [INRIA's website](http://caml.inria.fr/).
 The Windows bundle contains findlib.
 Findlib sources are available on [camlcity.org](http://projects.camlcity.org/projects/findlib.html).